-Weather Weather conditions within limits, no thermals, no thunderstorm or any other weather phenomena possibly dangerous in the vicinity of the intended flight Launch site No downwind obstacles Weight The balloon is within weight limits and capable of staying that way during the entire flight Fuel At least the minimum quantity of fuel is present and is enough to complete the intended flight
+Weather Weather conditions within limits, no thermals, no thunderstorm or any other weather phenomena possibly dangerous in the vicinity of the intended flight Launch site No downwind obstacles Weight The balloon is within weight limits and capable of staying that way during the entire flight Fuel At least the minimum quantity of fuel is present and is enough to complete the intended flight ruei At least the minimum quantity of fuel is present and is enough to complete the intended flight

-NO FLIGHT IS PERMITTED if there is a chance that the surface wind speed during the flight will exceed limitations for safe landing (see 2.2).
+WARNING NO FLIGHT IS PERMITTED if there is a chance that the surface wind speed during the flight will exceed limitations for safe landing (see 2.2).
 Never attempt to fly when there is thunderstorm activity in the area, ahead of approaching frontal systems, or near severe weather of any kind (turbulence, thermals, or wave currents etc).